Skip to Main Content

 Web Guides

 There are many such legal research guides available on the web.
-To locate more, do a Google search for your topic and the works "research guide."
+To locate more, do a Google search for your topic and the words "research guide."
 For example, African human rights research guide.

 Search LawCat